tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 }
 ~~~~~~~

 It's a very naive test as it relies on Yahoo being up and returning the expected result.
 It starts up the entire application in the `@Before` which in turn starts up the web container, initialises the UI and market data components.
-The browser is then fired up and "driven" (by `LandingPage`) to simulate the user's interaction and the result scraped.
+The browser is then fired up and "driven" (by `LandingPage`) to simulate the user's interaction and the result is scraped.

 The assertion against the portfolio value is wrapped to poll the UI periodically because the request from the browser to the application is asynchronous.
-Notice the long timeout value of five seconds because Yahoo is a publicly available service.
+Notice the long timeout value of five seconds because Yahoo is a publicly available service without a service level agreement.

 A> ##Page driver pattern {#page-driver-pattern-aside}
 A>